 The more I read, the more I was convinced that this book’s wisdom was the anecdote to the subtle fog of discontent and restlessness that’d settled over my heart recently.

-The Heart Magic of Tidying Up (That I Didn’t Know I Needed)
+The Life Changing Magic of Tidying Up (That I Didn’t Know I Needed)

 I hadn’t been sad or depressed or anything of that sort.
 But for quite some time I’d been dealing with a sluggishness–a malaise–that left me confused and frustrated.
 Things in my life had been good (a great marriage, awesome kids, stable future, strong faith, etc) and yet, for months I couldn’t shake the weight I felt on my heart.